 One afternoon about 4 months ago, Mike stopped at Petsmart and happened upon dog rescuers - they were there with several dogs up for adoption.
 Long story short, Mike signed us up to foster dogs for them.
 I didn't mind - I'm always happy to help animal rescue.
 He signed us up to foster a puppy, but when we went to pick up the puppy, he was adopted.
 So we brought home another dog-a one year old 50 pound mutt.
 We sucked at fostering as Baylee never returned to the adoption event.

-She quickly settled in.
-And then became a typical 1 year old 50 pound puppy--crazy!
 We didn't want 4 dogs.
 Who wants 4 dogs??
 But everything happens for a reason--sometimes reasons are realized long after the question is posed.
 Sometimes the reason never presents itself.
 In the case of Baylee joining our family, creating mayhem and upheaval, as well as eating a chair, the reason for her did not take long to present itself.

 When I was a kid, my best friends were my animals.
 Quinn, as an only child, is finding friendship in our dogs.
 Today he was trying to feed worms to Baylee; she wasn't having it.
 I don't blame her.
 But her patience is always unflappable.
 She watches over her boy, so Quinn can play in the back yard with more confidence from me that he is safe.